riyasvaliyadan/pyautocad/docs/usage.rst

 .. literalinclude:: example.py
    :lines: 17-18

-Wea can also iterate objects of concrete type:
+We can also iterate objects of concrete type:

 .. literalinclude:: example.py
    :lines: 20-21